 Air New Zealand's new 'bid for upgrades' auction system takes effect tomorrow, July 12, as the airline abandons the long-standing ability to purchase upgrades at a fixed price using Airpoints dollars -- Air NZ's version of frequent flyer points.

-Under the new OneUp scheme, which the airline began trialling in November last year, travellers can bid in cash or 'Airpoints Dollars' for an upgrade to premium economy or business class.
+Under the new OneUp scheme, which the airline began trialling in November last year, travellers can bid in cash or 'Airpoints Dollars' for an Air New Zealand upgrade to premium economy or business class.

 If their bid is high enough they'll get bumped up, with the lucky few "advised a couple of days before travel" according to an Air NZ spokesperson.

 Even Air New Zealand's most valued Gold Elite members will find their privileges slashed (or in airline-speak, 'enhanced') from the point-based perks they currently enjoy.

 While most Australians are likely to funnel Air New Zealand points towards Virgin Australia's Velocity Frequent Flyer program, here's what you need to know if you're an Airpoints member.

 How OneUp upgrade actions work

 When you place your bid for an upgrade, a coloured status bar shows how likely you are to succeed in your bid before you click OK.

 The status bar indicates the strength of the offer being made.
 It's green when the offer being made reaches the average level of past successful offers (although it's no guarantee that any bid will be successful).